Human Health and Disease (DHHD)

 DHHD 5001.
 Foundations of Tooth Development, Oral Health and Dental Disease.
 3.5 Credit Hours.

 HHD 1 (Foundations of Tooth Development, Oral Health and Dental Disease) provides dental students with foundational knowledge in tooth development, cariology, and oral health.
-Students learn about basic biology and the growth and development of the oral cavity and explore genetic and other abnormalities in tooth development.
-The scientific background of the epidemiology, microbiology, risk factors, prevention and treatment of dental caries is presented.
-Students learn strategies to reduce oral disease in patients, including behavioral approaches, and learn the impact of nutrition on oral health.
-Finally, risk-assessment and risk-based prevention for oral diseases are introduced.
-Registration for this course requires to be enrolled as a DS1 student.
+Students learn about fundamental biology and the growth and development of the oral cavity and explore genetic and other abnormalities in tooth development, structure, and pathology by combining key concepts from histology, cell and molecular biology, microbiology, and cariology.
+The histology of connective tissues, bone, epithelium, enamel, dentin, and cementum, and the cellular and molecular mechanisms that drive odontogenesis are discussed.
+The epidemiology, microbiology, and evidence-based treatment of dental caries are presented.
+Finally, risk-assessment and risk-based prevention for oral diseases are introduced including the importance of good oral hygiene, a healthy diet, use of topical fluorides, and appropriate usage of silver diamine fluoride.
+Registration for this course requires enrollment as a DS1 student.

 DHHD 5002.
 Craniofacial Complex.
 6.5 Credit Hours.